kmn/nem-py/README.md

 Tools provided in this package should be considered **TEST ONLY**.

-They might produce incorrect results, NEM development team does NOT take ANY responsibility for any damages.
+We've spared no effort to make nickel compatible with NEM software, nevertheles nickel might produce incorrect results, NEM development team does NOT take ANY responsibility for any damages.

 Keep in mind ed25519 implementation used is sample only and must NOT be used in security-related applications.